argyleink/morphull/README.md

 ### Writing custom cross-document transitions

-To write custom cross-document transitions, you can simply hook into the already existing morphull.
-Currently there are two data attributes that are written to the `<html>` when the page is initialized.
+To write custom cross-document transitions, you can simply hook into the functionality already provided by morphull.
+Currently, there are two data attributes that are written to the `<html>' when the page is initialized that form the basis for all animations.

 | Attribute | Values | Description |
 | --- | --- | --- |